-- Notify the provider that the beneficiary has selected their agency to provide the necessary service; - Schedule a meeting with the provider and the beneficiary to discuss services needed by the beneficiary; - After the meeting, forward a copy of the draft POC and request the provider sign and return the following: - Budget Pages; and - Required POC provider attachments as indicated in the POC - Forward the initial POC packet to the local Human Services Authority or District hereafter referred to as the local governing entity (LGE) for review and approval.
+- 1. Notifying the provider that the beneficiary has selected their agency to provide the necessary service; - 2.
+Scheduling a meeting with the provider and the beneficiary to discuss services needed by the beneficiary; - 3.
+After the meeting, forwarding a copy of the draft POC and request the provider sign and return the following: - a.
+Budget pages; and - b.
+Required POC provider attachments as indicated in the POC. - 4.
+Forwarding the initial POC packet to the local governing entity (LGE) for review and approval.